WenSimEHRP/JGRPP-wiki/Features/Signalling.md

 Routefinding restriction programs can be attached to any kind of signal.
 These programs are run by trains, and can check various train properties, and slot and counter values.
-These programs can be used to control pathfinding, PBS, slots, counters, reversing, speed restrictions and other miscellaneous operations.
+These programs can be used to control pathfinding, path reservation, slots, counters, reversing, speed restrictions and other miscellaneous operations.
 Routefinding restrictions require using the **YAPF pathfinder** for trains.

 By default, electric signals with a routefinding restriction program attached have a blue signal post.